 READ MORE: Here’s Why the Stock and Crypto Markets are Going Down Today

 The price target in a head-and-shoulders pattern is estimated by measuring the distance from the head and the neckline, and then the same distance from the neckline.
-In this case, this distance brings the target to $128x which is about 30% below the current level.
+In this case, the distance brings the target to $128, about 30% below the current level.

 The bearish Nvidia stock price forecast will become invalid if it moves above the key resistance level at $192, which is the right shoulder.